commercialhaskell/haskelldocumentation/content/vector.md

 ## Example

-Since we're about to jump into a few section of descriptive text, let's kick this off with a concrete example of whet your appetite.
+Since we're about to jump into a few section of descriptive text, let's kick this off with a concrete example to whet your appetite.
 We're going to count the frequency of different bytes that appear on standard output, and then display this content.